HappyValleyIO/kong-http-to-https-redirect/README.md

 ### Docker installation
 We recommend using [kong-docker by dojot](https://github.com/dojot/kong).
 Copy this repo into the plugins directory of that project and build a custom docker image.

+## Info

+This plugins priority is set to 1500.
+So it is handled after ip-restriction, bot-detection, cors - but before jwt and other authentication plugins (see last paragraph in [Kongo Plugin Documentation - Custom Logic](https://docs.konghq.com/0.14.x/plugin-development/custom-logic/)).

 ## Configuration

 * `exclude_uri_pattern`: